 Acknowledgements

-We would like to thank W. Menario-Costa and C. Leon for providing their unpublished data to include in our meta-analysis, and T. Bonnet, R. O’Dea, F. Kar and P. Arnold for helpful meta-analysis discussions and advice.
+We would like to thank Weliton Menario-Costa and Constanza Leon for providing their unpublished data to include in our meta-analysis, and Timothée Bonnet, Rose O’Dea, Fonti Kar and Pieter Arnold for helpful meta-analysis discussions and advice.
+We also wish to thank Tim Janicke and a second, anonymous reviewer for their comments and suggestions on an earlier version of this review.

 Data availability